Home

 Object-oriented programming

-Agile techniques, especially iterative development (also, I taught a graduate course on Agile)
+Agile techniques (also, I taught a graduate course on Agile)

 Jackson Structured Programming